 She has an M.A. in International Public Policy from Johns Hopkins University in Maryland and has a Ph.D. from George Mason University.

 8. Saba Sahar

 She is also a trained police officer and began working for the Interior Ministry at age 14.
-All of her productions feature a powerful female lead, many times herself, who fight the Taliban and warlords.
+All of her productions feature a powerful female lead, many times herself, who fights the Taliban and warlords.
 Her controversial films have caused riots and she is the ultimate badass.

 9. Sakena Yacoobi

-AIL provides education and health to rural and poor urban girls, women and other poor and marginalized Afghans.
+AIL provides education and health to rural and poor urban girls, women, and other poor and marginalized Afghans.
 It was the first organization to offer human rights and leadership training to Afghan women and supported 80 underground home schools for 3000 girls in Afghanistan after the Taliban closed girls’ schools in the 1990s.
-AIL was the first organization that opened Women’s Learning Centers for Afghan women has trained over 10,000 teachers.
+AIL was the first organization that opened Women’s Learning Centers for Afghan women and has trained over 10,000 teachers.